xuzhao9/github-actions-prototype/README.md

 If the PR contains a line starting with a magic word: "TORCHBENCH: ", run an action on the PR.

 # Contents from a testing PR
+This is to create an update of the PR and see if it still works.